Think Paris, and two thoughts pop into your mind- The Eiffel Tower and the Mona Lisa.

 That is when with your peripheral vision, you can capture the smile.

-This smile is visible as a result of the genius use of shadows at the corner of the mouth and cheekbones.
+On close observation, we realize that there is a play with shadows near the mouth and the cheekbones.
 Then your eyes move to the mouth and ‘Puff’ the smiles gone.
 When you directly gaze at the lips, you do not see the shadows.
 Therefore, you miss the upturn of the lips into a smile.

 The technique is known as sfumato in Italiano which means “soft” or “pale”.

 So there you go.
 Mona Lisa’s mysterious smile isn’t a mystery anymore.
 The mystery behind Mona Lisa’s painting is actually a scientific illusion.